adam-maj/deep-learning/README.md

 **Diffusion models, instead, starts with noise, and learn to add information into to the noise slowly.**

-Without these designs, modern image generation models like [Stable Diffusion](https://arxiv.org/abs/2112.10752) and [DALL E](/05-image-generation/05-dall-e/) wouldn't exist.
+Without these designs, modern image generation models like [Stable Diffusion](https://arxiv.org/abs/2112.10752) and [DALL·E](/05-image-generation/05-dall-e/) wouldn't exist.

 <br />